psych0der/resin-photon/README.md

 #### Fetch
 I have used new [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API for network calls in this project instead of AJAX.
 Since Fetch is relatively newer API, it is not supported on older browsers.
-To overcome this limitation I have used a [polyfill](https://github.com/developit/unfetch) for Fetch.
+To overcome this limitation a [polyfill](https://www.npmjs.com/package/whatwg-fetch) for Fetch has been used.
 This just wraps older XMLHttp method in Promise and exposes interface similar to native Fetch.
 Please note that this does not simplify or modify the interface that of native Fetch.
 It just adds support for older browsers.

+---

 #### Storybook
 [Storybook](https://github.com/storybooks/storybook) is a UI development and testing library.
 I have integrated storybook as this will provide required support